 - Animal chiropractor

-According to the U.S. Bureau of Labor Statistics, (www.bls.gov), veterinary practice is projected to grow by 9% in overall employment between 2014 and 2024, which is faster-than-average for all occupations.
-In addition, as of May 2015, the median salary for a veterinarian was $88,490.
+According to the U.S. Bureau of Labor Statistics, (www.bls.gov), veterinary practice is projected to grow by 18% in overall employment between 2018 and 2028, which is much-faster-than-average for all occupations.
+In addition, as of May 2018, the median salary for a veterinarian was $93,830.